ActiveDev/adrepo/InstrumentAgent/README.md

 # Java Agent Sample
 Sample application that demonstrates a very basic java agent.

-## NOTE: This is just for a discussion and should not be used in production
+## NOTE: This is just for a discussion and should not be used in production.
+This is NOT thread-safe.

 ## Run
  Add these arguments to the java application you want the agent to run against.